-Concordia University Press was launched on 27 October 2016.
+Concordia University Press was established in 2016.
 The Press is an arm’s-length organization of Concordia University.
 It supports Concordia's commitment to innovation and its desire to transform the individual and strengthen society.
 An Editorial Board of Concordia faculty is responsible for approving all titles published under the imprint of the Press.
 Its members also provide guidance and support for acquisitions and help set the Press’s editorial policy.
 A Board of Directors, composed of Concordia academic administrators and faculty, oversees the Press's operations.
-Concordia University Press was incorporated on 6 October 2016 and is an introductory member of the Association of American University Presses (AAUP).
+Concordia University Press is an introductory member of the Association of University Presses (AUP).

 The Press acknowledges the generous support of the Birks Family Foundation and Brian and Carolyn Neysmith.